 About the painting

-I had planned this painting prior to my meeting with Carol Ann D. Poetry is an inspiration to me.
+I had planned this painting prior to my meeting with Carol Ann Duffy.
+Poetry is an inspiration to me.
 Its ability to strike strong imagery and evoke our deepest emotions with such immediacy is everything I strive for in a painting.
-And while I wanted the portrait to celebrate the excellence of her work, it was also important to commemorate the first woman (341 years) to become the Poet Laureate.
+And while I wanted the portrait to celebrate the excellence of her work, it was also important to commemorate the first woman (341 years) to become Poet Laureate.
 The painting is the first of a series of works of contemporary poets I wish to make, celebrating the growing popularity of poetry and spoken word artists, particularly among the youth of today.